 LO2 - Identify and describe the forms of business organization.
 An organization is a group of individuals who come together to pursue a common set of goals and objectives.
-There are two types of business organizations: business and non-business.
-A business organization sells products and/or services for profit.
-A non-business organization, such as a charity or hospital, exists to meet various societal needs and does not have profit as a goal.
-All businesses, regardless of type, record, report, and, most importantly, use accounting information for making decisions.
+There are two basic types of business organizations: for-profit and not-for-profit.
+A for-profit business organization sells products and/or services for profit.
+A not-for-profit business organization serves charitable, religious, scientific or educational purposes.
+It exists to meet various societal needs and does not have profit as a goal.
+Regardless of type, all businesses, record, report, and, most importantly, use accounting information for making decisions.

-This book focuses on business organizations.
-There are three common forms of business organizations - a proprietorship, a partnership, and a corporation.
+This book focuses on for-profit business organizations.
+There are three common forms of for-profit business organizations - sole proprietorship, partnership, and corporation.

-Proprietorship
+Sole Proprietorship

-A proprietorship is a business owned by one person.
+A sole proprietorship is a business owned by one person.
 It is not a separate legal entity, which means that the business and the owner are considered to be the same entity.
-This means, for example, that from an income tax perspective, the profits of a proprietorship are taxed as part of the owner's personal income tax return.
+This means, for example, that from an income tax perspective, the profits of a sole proprietorship are taxed as part of the owner's personal income tax return.
 Unlimited liability is another characteristic of a sole proprietorship meaning that if the business could not pay its debts, the owner would be responsible even if the business's debts were greater than the owner's personal resources.